image

 Sulfates - SAFE but be wary if you have sensitive skin

 Sulfates are ubiquitous in soaps and detergents.
 They are used as “surfactants” - that is, they help lift grease and oils off your skin and leave your hands feeling clean.
-In foaming hands soaps, shampoo and toothpaste, sodium lauryl sulfate (SLS) is the ingredient that creates the foam.
+There are a number of formats of sulfates, with some being milder (and less foamy) than others.
+In foaming hand soaps, shampoo and toothpaste, sodium lauryl sulfate (SLS) is the most common choice, though you might also find sodium lauryl sulfate, which tends to make less fluffy foam.
+Sodium lauryl sulfate (often abbreviated to SLES) is usually used in products that are for more delicate skin - like facial cleansers or shampoos.
 SLS has been used since the 1930s and it’s accepted as a safe ingredient for cosmetic use in the E.U., by the United States’ FDA and the Australian Therapeutic Goods Association (TGA).

 Soap-free - SAFER in most cases depending on the ingredients used